Trekkers during Everest Base Camp Trek

 7. To have a porter or not to have a porter – that is the question

 Everest Base Camp hiking offers a range of options, including solo trekking or joining a group.
-If you have prior experience trekking the Everest Base Camp, a solo hike is an option.
+If you have prior experience trekking to the Everest Base Camp, a solo hike is an option.
 Joining a group minimizes the cost of the trek, and porters and guides can be hired from Lukla.
-During the trekking season, well-trained and experienced guides or porters may be scarce.
-Furthermore, assembling the ideal trekking crew may pose a challenge.
+During the trekking season, well-trained and experienced guides or porters may be in short supply.
+Furthermore, assembling the ideal trekking crew can be challenging.

 8. You can kit yourself out in Thamel, Kathmandu

-You can get new as well as hire the trekking stuff in Thamel.
+You can get new trekking gear or hire it in Thamel.
 There is branded and local trekking equipment.
 You can get a trekking equipment list from your trekking organizer company.
-Trekking equipment is also available in Namche, but the equipment’s cost is slightly high because of transportation.
+Trekking equipment is also available in Namche, but the cost is slightly higher due to transportation.

 9. Bring Nepali Rupees

 There are not enough ATMs in the trekking area.
-It is highly recommended you exchange Nepali rupees in Thamel.
+It is highly recommended that you exchange Nepali rupees in Thamel.
 Don’t forget to take the slip when exchanging your money.
-You can pay in foreign currency for your accommodation in the trekking area, but the exchange rate is low than in Thamel.
-You can consult with your trekking company for the estimated Nepalese currency.
+You can pay in foreign currency for your accommodation in the trekking area, but the exchange rate is lower than in Thamel.
+You can consult your trekking company for an estimate of the Nepalese currency.

 10. Pack a book and play cards

 You need to spend your two days in a single place for acclimatization.
-To spend time, pack some exciting books and a playing card.
-In a few days, you need to walk for 4-5 hours; on that day, books and playing cards support you in spending your time.
+To spend time, pack some exciting books and a deck of playing cards.
+In a few days, you need to walk for 4-5 hours; on that day, books and playing cards will help you pass the time.

 Everest Base Camp